zaynpatel/the_muncher/pages/softdes.md

 ## Design Goals
 Firmware design on the rover can be divided into two component halves: a low-level driver to operate the soil sampler and parsing code to connect the front-end interface with the jetson nano.
 The driver functions as a command tool to work with several hardware components like stepper motors, drill, platter, turret, and servo motors.

 We wrote low level firmware for the Soil Sampler and Turret to interact with the ESP32s.
-The software we wrote was for april tag calibration, tts/stt, parsing code, gstreamer pipeline, motor controller
+The software we wrote was for april tag calibration, tts/stt, parsing code, gstreamer pipeline, motor controller.

 ## Implemented Solutions, Decision Explanations, and Iterations